fabferri/azworkshops/az-privateLink/README.md

 >
 > **companyId** is they key and it can't be changed.
 >
 > The value assigned to the key is an integer.
-The value is pluged in the thrird octect of IP adress schema of all workshop.
+The value is pluged in the third octect of the IP addresses of the workshop.

 The network diagram is shown below: